section-engineering-education/engineering-education/content/articles/how-to-lookup-ip-addresses-in-java/index.md

 A **host** is a computer that can connect to the internet.
 Every host has a unique identification number that allows its identification anytime it is online.
 <!--more-->
 An IP address is a name given to this specific number.

 ### Prerequisites
-#### High-Level prerequisites :
+#### High-Level prerequisites:
-- OOPS concept
+- OOP concept
-- Basic Java
+- Basic understanding of Java
 - Networking

-#### Low-Level prerequisites :
+#### Low-Level prerequisites:
-- Proper Java.net package knowledge in Java library
+- Proper Java.net package knowledge in the Java library
 - Exception handling mechanisms
 - Networking concepts based on TCP layer (DNS)

 ### Table of contents
 - [Definition of an IP Address](#definition-of-an-ip-address)
 - [Definition of a DNS and its Workflow](#definition-of-a-dns-and-its-workflow)